Kim-bill/my-survey-app/README.md

 # 2  run Streamlit app
 streamlit run streamlit_survey_prepro_app.py
 ```
-The UI lets you upload your *Raw* Excel/CSV and (optionally) a *population.csv* file, choose the steps to run, and download the processed output.

 ## Deploy on Streamlit Cloud
 1. Push the repo to GitHub.